codylg/misotracker/README.md

 # Miso Tracker
+A fully customisable MTG counter for iOS.

+# Archived counters
-A collection of different trackers built for specific Magic: The Gathering decks.
+You can find subdirectories with archived web-based counters: a collection of different trackers built for specific Magic: The Gathering decks.
 I also make [tokens](https://misotoken.com/).

 ## Installing on your phone
 You can install a tracker on your phone as a web app.
 On iOS tap the Share icon > Add to Home Screen.
 On Android tap the More icon > Add to home screen > Install.